Google URL Builder: How to Track Campaigns in Analytics

 You would use this tracking link:

 See all of those extra goodies in your link?
-That is the campaign tracking code.
+This is the campaign tracking code.
+When someone clicks on that link from your marketing campaigns the data will be automatically sent to your campaign reports in GA4.

 Why use the Google URL builder?

-The URL builder allows you to track each marketing effort separately in Google Analytics.
-If you don’t track your marketing campaigns they get lumped in with all of your other traffic.
+The URL builder allows you to track each marketing effort separately in GA4.
+If you don’t track your marketing campaigns, they get lumped in with all of your other traffic.
 So how do you know what’s working and what’s not?

 This is especially important for paid marketing.
 If you’re spending money, you should definitely know what’s getting you the best results.
-Before you get started, you should have goals set up in Google Analytics.
-Here are detailed instructions.
+If you don’t have conversion events set up in GA4, you should do that first.

-Your email service provider or social platforms will show you click through rates, impressions and views but they don’t tell the entire story.
-In Google Analytics you can see exactly which campaign drove the most sales, subscribers and leads.
+Your email service provider or social platforms will show you click through rates, impressions and views but don’t tell the entire story.
+In GA4 you can see exactly which campaign drove the most sales, subscribers and leads.

 How do I use the Google URL builder?

-Step 2: Add the three main parameters that you’ll want to track.
+Step 2: Add the three main parameters that you want to track.

 As you type, you will see that the new URL is being auto-generated.